kontent-ai/delivery-sdk-net/README.md

 ## SUMMARY

 Kentico Deliver .NET SDK is a library used for retrieving content from Kentico Deliver API.
+The SDK is distributed as a NuGet package https://www.nuget.org/packages/KenticoCloud.Deliver .

 ## PREREQUISITIES